PHSWireClippers5902/website-guidelines/src/content/docs/guides/wordpress.md

+---
+title: Wordpress
+description: We've installed some stuff on the website.
+Here's a comprehensive list on what you're in for.
+---

 # Using WordPress
 You might know that we're piggybacking off Mr. Reynolds for our web hosting.
 This means no Cloudflare and a few other things.